Busulfan, Melphalan, and Stem Cell Transplant After Chemotherapy in Treating Patients With Newly Diagnosed High-Risk Neuroblastoma

 |Official Title:||Pilot Study Using Myeloablative Busulfan/Melphalan (BuMel) Consolidation Following Induction Chemotherapy for Patients With Newly Diagnosed High-Risk Neuroblastoma|

-- Number of patients who experience one or more unacceptable toxicities (severe sinusoidal obstruction syndrome [SOS] or grade 4-5 pulmonary toxicity per Common Toxicity Criteria [CTC] v.4.0) during the consolidation phase of therapy [ Time Frame: Up to 28 days post-consolidation therapy ] [ Designated as safety issue: Yes ]The primary study endpoint is the tolerability of the BuMel regimen, which will be quantified as the number of patients who experience one or more unacceptable toxicities (severe SOS (Sinusoidal obstruction syndrome) or Grade 4-5 pulmonary toxicity per CTCv.4.0) during the Consolidation phase of therapy.
+- Number of patients who experience one or more unacceptable toxicities (severe sinusoidal obstruction syndrome [SOS] or grade 4-5 pulmonary toxicity per Common Toxicity Criteria [CTC] version [v] 4.0) during the consolidation phase of therapy [ Time Frame: Up to 28 days post-consolidation therapy ] [ Designated as safety issue: Yes ]A one-sided O'Brien-Fleming group-sequential boundary (truncated at 2.38 standard deviations, so that the study is more conservative within the first 38 patients than in the later part of accrual) with a sample size of 96 will be used to monitor the number of patients who experience at least one unacceptable toxicity within 28 days of completing post-transplant radiotherapy.

-- Event Free Survival [ Time Frame: Up to 5 years ] [ Designated as safety issue: No ]Will be assessed by determining the event-free survival rates for high-risk neuroblastoma patients undergoing Induction therapy followed by Consolidation with BuMel and local radiotherapy.
+- EFS [ Time Frame: Up to 5 years ] [ Designated as safety issue: No ]

-- Overall Survival [ Time Frame: Up to 5 years ] [ Designated as safety issue: No ]
+- Overall survival [ Time Frame: Up to 5 years ] [ Designated as safety issue: No ]

-- First dose area under the curve (AUC) and average daily AUC for busulfan [ Time Frame: Within 28 days following Consolidation ] [ Designated as safety issue: No ]Relationship with occurrence of non-hematologic toxicities assessed by a descriptive analysis.
+- First dose area under the curve (AUC) and average daily AUC for busulfan [ Time Frame: Within 28 days following consolidation ] [ Designated as safety issue: No ]Relationship with occurrence of non-hematologic toxicities assessed by a descriptive analysis.
 Association between busulfan exposure levels as measured by the area under the curve (AUC) and event-free survival and overall survival will be examined using Cox proportional hazards models.

-- Concordance between central reviewers and institutional reviewers with Curie scoring for consistency. [ Time Frame: Up to week 12 (cycle 4 of induction therapy) ] [ Designated as safety issue: No ]Will be assessed by calculating the percentage of MIBG scans receiving institutionally and centrally reviewed Curie scores within 1 unit of each other, at diagnosis and after Cycle 4 of Induction therapy.
-Up to 138 MIBG scans are expected at diagnosis and up to 124 MIBG scans from the 90% of patients estimated to be MIBG avid are projected post-Cycle 4 of Induction therapy, for a total of up to 262 MIBG scans.
+- Percentage of MIBG scans receiving institutionally and centrally reviewed and automated Advanced Assisted Scoring Platform Curie scores within 1 unit of each other [ Time Frame: Up to week 12 (course 4 of induction therapy) ] [ Designated as safety issue: No ]Cohen's kappa will be calculated to evaluate the concordance in Curie scores between each of the scoring methods at each time point.
+Up to 160 MIBG scans are expected at diagnosis and up to 144 MIBG scans from the 90% of patients estimated to be MIBG avid are projected post-course 4 of induction therapy, for a total of up to 304 MIBG scans.

 - Proportion of high-risk neuroblastoma patients for whom ALK status can be obtained [ Time Frame: Within 6 weeks of diagnosis ] [ Designated as safety issue: No ]

 - Proportion of high-risk neuroblastoma patients with MYCN non-amplified tumors for whom molecular profiling results can be obtained [ Time Frame: Within 8 weeks of diagnosis ] [ Designated as safety issue: No ]

 |Study Start Date:||April 2013|

-|Estimated Primary Completion Date:||January 2015 (Final data collection date for primary outcome measure)|
+|Estimated Primary Completion Date:||October 2014 (Final data collection date for primary outcome measure)|

 Experimental: Treatment (induction therapy, consolidation therapy, ASCT)